robertfmurdock/TeamCoaching/ContinousIntegrationMetrics.md

   4. Many teams also require that *all* commits related to a particular feature be complete before *any* commits related to the feature may be merged.

 Teams suffering from large B values may have substantial bottlenecks for any or all of these processes.
 Lets discuss some strategies for reducing the burden.

+#### Improving B.1

+Actually merging multiple changes sets can be a pain point for some teams.
+The pain usually comes from one of these sources:

+- Bad tooling that does not automate trivial merges, or is not trustworthy for trivial merges
+- Developers are concurrently working on shared code and changing it in non-compatible ways, making merging difficult and error-prone
+- Code structure has bottlenecks - developers must modify similar files to check in